 - Get on with life.
 That’s it.
 The Gospel is simple, not always easy, but simple.

 Do you want to lose a lot of “weight” in a hurry?
 Clean out your closet and get rid of everything that doesn’t fit TODAY.
 I am not at my lowest weight, not even close, and these clothes represent a longing for what was, and a false hope for the future.
 I can’t put my hope or happiness there anymore.
 I am enough, right now, as-is.
-There is peace in that.
+And with that there is peace.

 “It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery.”
 Galatians 5:1